Dacoit Killed During Police Encounter - UrduPoint

 Dacoit Killed During Police Encounter

-BUREWALA, (UrduPoint / Pakistan Point News - 11th Oct, 2023) A dacoit in police custody was killed with the firing of his own accomplices during a police encounter.
+BUREWALA, (UrduPoint / Pakistan Point News - 14th Oct, 2023) A dacoit who was involved in heinous crimes including murder was killed by firing during a police encounter.

-According to police sources, Sadar police Vehari was bringing an accused named Saqib for recovery who was involved in various cases including murder.
+According to police sources, Gaggu Mandi police were bringing a dangerous accused namely Qurban involved in the murder of a trader after recovery when four unknown accomplices of the accused attacked on police team and used to free him from police custody and fled away.

-Meanwhile, three accomplices of the accused opened fire on a police party near 415/EB Sheikh Fazil police station premises.
+The police personnel of Gaggu Mandi and Sahuka police stations chased the fleeing dacoits.

 APP/aaj-sak